The Right to Read in Kyrgyzstan

 Participants at the national seminar on the Marrakesh Treaty in Bishkek in April 2018.
 The first international transfer of accessible books in Kyrgyzstan under the Marrakesh Treaty took place during the seminar.

-On 15 May 2017, the Government of the Kyrgyz Republic deposited its instrument of accession to the Marrakesh Treaty at the World Intellectual Property Organization (WIPO) and the Treaty entered into force in the Kyrgyz Republic on 15 August 2017.
+As a result, the President of Kyrgyzstan approved amendments to the Kyrgyz Copyright Act to implement provisions of the Marrakesh Treaty into national law (March 2017), the Government deposited its instrument of accession at the World Intellectual Property Organization (WIPO) that administers the treaty (May 2017), and the Marrakesh Treaty entered into force in the Kyrgyz Republic on 15 August 2017.

 Background